Seri96/TRMSTuition-Reimbursement-Management-System-/README.md

 - Python
 - Flask
 - Psycopg2
+- PostgreSQL, RDS, AWS
 - Python Unit Testing

 Front-End

 - HTML 5, JavaScript ES6, CSS3, Bootstrap 4
-- PostgreSQL, RDS, AWS
 - Selenium, Cucumber

 ## Features

 - User's of different roles can log in
 - User's can submit reimbursement requests for courses they would like to take
-- Leadership roles can accept, deny or ask for more information for those requests
+- Leadership roles can accept or deny those requests